Skip to main content

 2. configure your dependency management system to run Codegen, which converts the specification into native language interfaces;

-3. write you application code using your specification; and
+3. write your application code using your specification; and

 4. write your native platform code using the generated interfaces to write and hook your native code into the React Native runtime environment.